projectcalico/calico/docs/calico-with-docker/without-docker-networking/README.md

 If you are not running in the cloud you may skip this step and jump to step 4.

+### 3.1 AWS

+If all your endpoints are in the same subnet of your VPC, disable Source/Dest. checks on each instance.
+You can disable this with the CLI, or right click the instance in the EC2 console and `Change Source/Dest.
+Check` from the `Networking` submenu.

+Using the AWS CLI installed, for each instance:

+    aws ec2 modify-instance-attribute --instance-id <INSTANCE_ID> --source-dest-check "{\"Value\": false}"

+After disabling Source/Dest.
+Checks, configure the `nat-outgoing` option on either Calico node:

+    calicoctl pool add 192.168.0.0/16 --nat-outgoing

+### 3.2 GCE / DigitalOcean / Other

-If you are running in the cloud, you will need to first configure an IP Pool with the `ipip` and `nat-outgoing` options.
+If you are running in a cloud other than AWS, or your AWS instances are not in the same subnet, you will need to first configure an IP Pool with the `ipip` and `nat-outgoing` options.

 On either node:

     calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing

 ## 4. Starting containers

 Let's go ahead and start a few containers on each host.